Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Stakeholders

-$Cycle token holders — ranging from casual investors and daily DeFi users to long-term community supporters.
+$CYCLE token holders — ranging from casual investors and daily DeFi users to long-term Block Cycle Labs community supporters.

 The Design Problem